Tea in the Sahara

-Spoiler ALERT, apologies if you have not already binged listened to the whole series just yet, as I will be offering up my own thoughts and opinions on the show within this review.
+Spoiler ALERT, apologies if you have not already binged and listened to the whole series just yet, as I will be offering up my own thoughts and opinions on the show within this review.
 For those people at the back not paying attention, you have been warned!

-Through some clever detective work Joseph returns to a childhood farm, now run by family-friends which he spent time on as a kid that his grandfather helped to setup back in the day.
+Through some clever detective work, Joseph returns to a childhood farm, now run by family friends which he spent time on as a kid that his grandfather helped to set up back in the day.
 It appears that Joseph is not the only person to receive instructions from the late Aimo, as we discover that current farm owner Salvador Flores (Jhonattan Fuentes) knew that Joseph would return to the farm.

 The show dances back and forth in a kaleidoscope fashion with an ongoing hazy dream that Joseph has about the sea, boats, and of course Aimo.
 It’s at this point I would like to highlight the stunning production & sound effects used within this show which to my untrained ears is pretty damn spectacular.
-The soundscaped atmosphere which is crafted throughout the series is flawless.
-The sound of crickets at night time accompanied by that airhorn sound you associate with huge American trains, to boats bobbing about in a harbor, is all expertly blended & embedded within Joseph’s world.
+The soundscape atmosphere which is crafted throughout the series is flawless.
+The sound of crickets at night time accompanied by that airhorn sound you associate with huge American trains, to boats bobbing about in a harbour, is all expertly blended & embedded within Joseph’s world.

 I even strangely enjoyed the binky-bonky ‘start your day’ music used within the scene where Joseph is getting ready for his day.
-As Kris mentions, enjoy this audio drama wherever, but for a truly immerse experience it is best listened through quality headphones.
+As Kris mentions, enjoy this audio drama wherever, but for a truly immersed experience, it is best listened through quality headphones.
 I also salute another podcaster keen to invite the audience further into the show by releasing an artistic soundtrack of songs featured within season one, which for fans of the music used within the podcast will be a welcomed innovative move.

 In terms of characters (and myself being British dry and sarcastic), I was immediately drawn to Kris’s assistant Mel (Jessi Brown) who plays dry, and slightly sarcastic perfectly.
 Sarcastic mannerisms are not easy to pull off with conviction without becoming fairly arrogant which jars.
 Kudos Jessi, on an amazingly balanced performance that often made me smile.
-Joseph’s character voiced by Kris Kaiyala is also an interesting enigma that I liken to a modern version of Steve McQueen within the film ‘The Thomas Crown Affair’.
+Joseph’s character voiced by Kris Kaiyala is also an interesting enigma that I liken to a modern version of Steve McQueen in the film The Thomas Crown Affair.
 A successful businessman, marginally aloof, with smarts, however minus all the crazy bank heists McQueen’s character relishes.
-Plus I couldn’t quite see the proclaimed king of cool wearing a fake mustache & eyebrows combo either!
+Plus I couldn’t quite see the proclaimed king of cool wearing a fake moustache & eyebrows combo either!

 Final thoughts, if you like what you have read in my review, definitely take a look at Dirt’s official website which is packed full of information about the show.
-It is also worth pointing out that Dirt is an independent podcast, with Kris wearing multiple hats seamlessly, and if this review has peaked your interest please rate & review the show in order to spread the word.
+It is also worth pointing out that Dirt is an independent podcast, with Kris wearing multiple hats seamlessly, and if this review has piqued your interest please rate & review the show in order to spread the word.
 Kris is currently running a small trivia competition to receive a Dirt sticker which is another cool touch that I will most definitely be partaking in!

 I really hope you have enjoyed reading this review for ‘Dirt – an audio drama’ which is unquestionably worth checking out on Apple Podcasts, Spotify, or from wherever you get your podcasts from.
-If you are a fan of Dirt, then I highly recommend another puzzle based podcast ‘The Cipher’ written by Brett Neichin.
+If you are a fan of Dirt, then I highly recommend another puzzle-based podcast ‘The Cipher’ written by Brett Neichin.

 Are you looking to have your podcast or audio drama reviewed?
 Well look no further you’ve unexpectedly found your perfect partner; Tea in the Sahara!
-Whatever your podcast genre please do get in touch via any of the below methods or through my contacts page, and check out my other reviews listed below cheers Kev.
+Whatever your podcast genre please do get in touch via any of the below methods or through my contacts page, and check out my other reviews cheers Kev.